Rating: C+

 This confusion is apparent even in the tagline on the Mexican sleeve, which translates as “May the vampire force be with you.”
 Hmm.
 Well, I guess there are aliens in this.
 At least one, possibly two: I’m not sure if the main antagonist, Lastre is an Earthling with ambitions or another ET.
 He’s played by Bustamente, looking like a Hispanic version of manager Paul Heyman, who was big in WCW/ECW at this time.
 He does appear to be in possession of alien weaponry, in particular a gauntlet that fires a death ray or something.
 But his main plan is to create a gas called Zok which “he intends to use to wipe out humanity”.
 Why?
 Because he’s the bad guy.

-Going up against him are Vampiro (Hodgkinson), and a slew of other luchadores of the era, most notably Pierroth Jr. as Acero, whom seems to run a low-tier biker gang.
+Going up against him are Vampiro (Hodgkinson), and a slew of other luchadores of the era, most notably Pierroth Jr. as Acero, who seems to run a low-tier biker gang.
 I actually possess one of Pierroth’s masks, so seeing him here was cool.
 There’s also Larrosa de las Estrellas (Mayo), who appears to be reprising the same character she played in the previous year’s Luchadores de las estrellas.
 Not having seen that, I can’t comment, but if this is a sequel to it, might explain the slew of dangerous alien artifacts which are just lying around Mexico City here.
 Again, for reasons best described as vague, Lastre kidnaps Vampiro: maybe to give him as a plaything to his pair of female minions (top).
-He also kidnaps Larrosa, which makes more sense since she is the one actively trying to stop his evil plan.
+He kidnaps Larrosa too, which makes more sense since she is the one actively trying to stop his evil plan.

 Adding further bizarreness to the situation – and the evidence for a Lucasfilm cease and desist – she’s accompanied by Pet, an alien… something, which looks like an Ewok, but sounds like R2-D2.
 My thought is that this could be a mini-estrella, one of the midget wrestlers beloved in lucha.
 However, the listed name for the actor inside the furry suit doesn’t match any known luchador.
-Regardless, watching an alien Furby trying to hail a taxi is certainly a scene which is contained in this film.
+Regardless, watching an alien Furby trying to hail a taxi is a scene which is contained in this film.
 Interestingly, when it comes to the final confrontation, it’s not Vampiro who takes on Lastre, it’s Larrosa, with a little help from Pet grabbing Lastre’s Doomsday device, after she first defeats an evil clone (played by female wrestler Fabi Apache) sent to replace her.

 For nineties Mexploitation, this is impressively progressive.
 While Vampiro does get a reasonable share of screen time, it’s enough to make me wonder if he was a late addition to the cast, resulting from his recent rise to fame.
 To take advantage of his popularity, he may have been bolted onto this production, and the title changed to give him a prominence he doesn’t fully deserve.
 However, if you’re a fan of loopy, low-budget SF silliness, there’s a good deal to appreciate here.
 At seventy-five minutes, it’s not going to tax your patience, and the obligatory wrestling matches are more a garnish than the main course.
 It’s the kind of goofy nonsense which, for dumb entertainment, puts most WWE productions to shame.